openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 ### Parameter 7: Window open detection

 Window open detection
+0: Disabled

+1: Sensitivity low

+2: Sensitivity medium

+3: Sensitivity high

+default: 2 Sensitivity medium
-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 3 -:

 | Value  | Description |
 |--------|-------------|